jweile/dl-glossary/README.md

 ## Feed-forward
 Be the first to [contribute](https://github.com/jrdi/dl-glossary/pulls)!

+## Fine-tuning
+Fine-tuning is an example of transfer learning, in which a pre-trained model (usually a [foundation model](#foundation-model) such as BERT or GPT) is trained for additional [epochs](#epoch) on a specific task (such as answering domain-specific queries or providing specifically formatted output).

 ## Forward pass

 The calculation of the [loss function]("#loss-function") on a given input data batch during [training](#training).
 The input batch is fed into the model

 ## GRU
-The Gated Recurrent Unit is a simplified version of an LSTM unit with fewer parameters.
+The Gated Recurrent Unit (GRU) is a simplified version of an LSTM unit with fewer parameters.
 Just like an LSTM cell, it uses a gating mechanism to allow RNNs to efficiently learn long-range dependency by preventing the [vanishing gradient problem](#vanishing-gradient).
 The GRU consists of a reset and update gate that determine which part of the old memory to keep vs. update with new values at the current time step.

 * [Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation](http://arxiv.org/abs/1406.1078v3)
 * [Recurrent Neural Network Tutorial, Part 4 – Implementing a GRU/LSTM RNN with Python and Theano](http://www.wildml.com/2015/10/recurrent-neural-network-tutorial-part-4-implementing-a-grulstm-rnn-with-python-and-theano/)